jonatas15/jmscroll/README.md

  <td>
   <table>
    <tr>
    <td colspan="2">For better compatibility you can try fgnass' spin.js (http://fgnass.github.io/spin.js/).
-You can define all the available parameters with names the names of fgnass prefixed with spinner (camel case).
+You can define all the available parameters following the names of fgnass prefixed with 'spinner' (camel case).
 For example:</td>
    </tr>
    <tr>
     <td><b>spinnerLines</b></td>